Power-Platform-Samples/Power-Platform-Timed-Survey/Power Apps Survey Solution/README.md

 ![](/Images/powerapps-3.PNG)

 Employees at Microsoft have a busy time at work, so it is important we keep this application as simple and easy to navigate as possible.
-We would be editing our design so employees can submit their responses in less than SharePoint stores and displays information in the form of a list.
-A SharePoint List is a collection of data that you can share with your team members and people who you've provided access to.
+We would be editing our design so employees can submit their responses in less than 20 seconds and while navigating through just 3 screens.
+* A welcome and get started screen,
+* A screen where they fill in their responses to the survey questions, and
+* A success screen informing them that their response has been submitted.

+Let's starting redesigning!